1. What happens to an IRA after its owner’s death?

 Thomas J. Bouman provides legal counsel in the areas of estate planning, estate settlement, and asset protection.
 He brings a highly systematic approach to the practice of law, which is critically important when wading through the complex, and often bizarre, legal requirements associated with estate and trust law.
 Mr. Bouman is author of the Arizona Estate Administration Answer Book and a prominent member of Wealth Counsel, LLC, the nation’s premiere organization of estate planning attorneys.

-Learn more about IRAs payable to Trusts:
+Learn more about IRAs after death: